sam-w-yellin/volatile-int-blog/content/posts/feedback-controller/index.md

 Let's ground this in our TEC example.
 The ADC is the feedback.
 ADCs read a voltage.
 The control law for a TEC is going to deal with temperatures in degrees C, so the voltage must be converted to degrees.
 The control law emits a boolean - the TEC is on or off.
 For the bang-bang controller discussed earlier, the output GPIO uses the same data type as the controller output.

 It is now clear that the data types for input and output from the control law *constrain* the feedback and actuator components..
-The control law cannot provide its own adapters - or we ahve violated the independent testability requirement.
+The control law cannot provide its own adapters - or we have violated the independent testability requirement.
 The components close to the hardware must implement their own conversion layers.

-Template concepts - introduced in C++20 - are naturally able to express these constraints.
+Template concepts introduced in C++20 are naturally able to express these constraints.
 Each of these components - feedback, actuator, law - can be defined as a `concept`.

 #### ControlLaw Interface
 Let's start out writing a concept for our most abstract component - the `ControlLaw`.
 The concept requires that each law defines its input and output types - `Measurement` and `Command` respectively.
 Laws must also define a `State` type.